adrianoes/k6-expandtesting_api/README.md

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - K6 documentation is pleasant to the readers eyes.
 Have a look calmly.
 - Use support .bat files for a better experience.
 - Deeper knowledge/logic to rearrange reports html is required to combine reports.
-Combined_reports.bat needs adjustments.
+The combined_reports.bat file needs adjustments.